foxitsoftware/flutter-foxitpdf/README.md

 7. Run, You can run this prject in `Android Studio` or by using `flutter run`

+8. If you clone the plugin and run `example` in the project.
+You should copy `libs` to `example/libs`.

 ## <span id="usage">Usage</span>

 Replace `YOUR_RDK_SN` and `YOUR_RDK_KEY` with your own license (`rdk_key.txt, rdk_sn.txt`)